The Oxford Parkinson's Disease Centre offers attractive opportunities to work with leading researchers in advancing the understanding of Parkinson's.

 To discuss research opportunities with OPDC email firstname.lastname@example.org

-We are seeking a Postdoctoral Neuroscientist to develop, execute, analyse and report on state-of-the-art electrophysiological, anatomical and behavioural experiments in rodents, as part of a scientific project designed to elucidate the function/dysfunction of midbrain dopaminergic neurons in novel models of Parkinson’s.
+This Postdoctoral Neuroscientist will develop, execute, analyse and report on state-of-the-art electrophysiological, anatomical and behavioural investigations in rodent models of neurodegenerative disorders, with a focus on elucidating the function/dysfunction of vulnerable neurons in experimental Parkinson’s.